Alden Brooks: Shakespeare authorship theories

 He overcame the problem that Dyer died in 1607, several years before Shakespeare's The Tempest is believed to have been written, by arguing that this was early work, which he believed was proven by its appearance as the first play in the 1623 Folio edition of Shakespeare's plays.

 Personal life and legacy

 Brooks married Hilma Chadwick, an artist, at St Ives, Cornwall, England, on 11 July 1908, and moved to France.
 They had four children.

 Brook's vivid depictions of soldiers and war have been highly praised by specialists.
 Phillip K. Jason argues that he wrote "two of the most intriguing books about World War 1."
-His researches attempting to reveal Sir Edward Dyer behind Shakespeare have usually been dismissed as fantasies.
+His research attempting to reveal Sir Edward Dyer behind Shakespeare have usually been dismissed as fantasies.
 William M. Murphy writes:

 To a man who can tell us so much about Shakespeare on no visible evidence, no flight of illogical fancy is impossible.

 He has, however, decisively influenced one recent independent researcher into the authorship heterodoxy.
 Diana Price, in her book Shakespeare's Unorthodox Biography (2001) writes on her acknowledgements page of "the ground-breaking research of Alden Brooks".